csariyildiz/csariyildiz.github.io/_posts/2020/2020-02-03-discovering-the-historic-charm-of-zeyrek.md

 The architectural style of the mosque is a combination of Byzantine and Ottoman styles, reflecting the rich history and cultural heritage of the city.
 The intricate tilework and the high ceilings of the imaret section of the mosque are the best examples of the Byzantine influence on the building.

-In summary, the Zeyrek Mosque is a valuable historical monument that reflects the rich cultural heritage of the Byzantine Empire and its architectural achievements, it offers a unique glimpse into the past and helps to understand the history of the city and the empire.
+The Zeyrek Mosque is a valuable historical monument that reflects the rich cultural heritage of the Byzantine Empire and its architectural achievements, it offers a unique glimpse into the past and helps to understand the history of the city and the empire.